isomerpages/ura-lkywcp/index.md

         description: <img src="/images/laureates/mexico-city-medal.png" width="150" height="150"><br>Mexico City is awarded the 2024 Prize for its outstanding commitment in uplifting the lives of citizens through innovative and sustainable urban initiatives, especially for the less privileged.
         button: Full citation
         url: /mexico-city/
-    - infobar:
+    - infopic:
-        title:
-        subtitle: The Prize for cities<br>———
+        title: The Prize for cities
+        subtitle:
-        description: <h5><font color=#967942>A biennial international award honouring outstanding cities in creating liveable, vibrant & sustainable urban communities.
-Established in 2009, the Prize looks at the holistic transformation of cities over 10 to 20 years.</font></h5>
+        description: A biennial international award honouring outstanding cities in creating liveable, vibrant & sustainable urban communities.
+Established in 2009, the Prize looks at the holistic transformation of cities over 10 to 20 years.
         button: About the Prize
         url: /about-the-prize/
-    - infopic:
-        title: A global community of urban excellence
-        subtitle:
-        description: Over seven cycles, the Prize has seen enthusiastic participation from diverse cities at various developmental stages, and recognised 27 cities that showcase transformative and inspiring stories.
-        button: Discover these cities
-        url: /laureates/
         image: /images/worldmapdots.png/
         alt: World map
     - infobar: